pythonmcpi/launcher.lua/README.md

 Prefixing the query with `::` brings up a list of utilities used for developing this project.
 These may change at any time and are meant only for development use.

+## launch_helper.lua

+A helper script for starting launcher.lua from Window's Run box (accessed with Windows+R).
+This script assumes that the launcher.lua repository is cloned to ~/launcher.
+You would type the following into the Run box: `luajit.exe launcher/launch_helper.lua`